-Mark Ray is an accomplished Cybersecurity professional and former FBI Special Agent with over 20 years of law enforcement and technology industry experience.
-As the Managing Director and head of Nardello & Co.’s Digital Investigations and Cybersecurity practice, Mark utilizes his front-line cybersecurity expertise to help clients investigate and recover from major cyber incidents and fraud events.
+Mark Ray is an accomplished cybersecurity professional and former FBI Special Agent with over 20 years of law enforcement and technology industry experience.
+As the Managing Director and head of Nardello & Co.’s Digital Investigations and Cyber Defense practice, Mark utilizes his front-line cybersecurity expertise to help clients investigate and recover from major cyber incidents and fraud events.
 He also develops bespoke strategies and programs designed to help clients proactively defend against advanced cyber threats.

 Prior to joining the FBI, Mark held roles at several technology companies, including IBM, where he led the development and implementation of various enterprise software and security solutions on a global scale.

-Mark holds a B.S. in Management Information Systems from Purdue University, and a Masters of Business Administration from the Kenan-Flagler Business School at the University of North Carolina, Chapel Hill.
+Mark holds a BS in management information systems from Purdue University and an MBA from the Kenan-Flagler Business School at the University of North Carolina, Chapel Hill.
 He advises the boards of several cybersecurity organizations and has lectured around the world on cybercrime and cybersecurity.